 The best providers, including Cisco, have a system in place where they allow customers to see planned changes and provide advanced notifications of what those changes are and when they’ll go into effect.

 In the end, part of having a cloud-hosted calling system is accepting you don’t have control over updates and embracing the fact that you don’t need to worry about them.

 You will have access to release notes and information about what the upgrade entails and can let the provider know if you have any issues (although that doesn’t guarantee they’ll be resolved any faster than an on-premises solution).

 When it comes to technology, no solution is free from problems, and cloud-hosted calling, including Cisco Webex Calling, is no exception.

 There are solutions to consider that will likely make it possible for you to still use cloud-hosted calling if internet reliance and compatible phones are concerns of yours.

 If other problems, like the reduced feature set and inability to determine a schedule for updates, don’t work for your business, you might want to consider an on-premises collaboration solution instead.

-For more information about Cisco’s cloud-hosted calling option, download their free datasheet.
+For more information about Cisco’s cloud-hosted calling option, Webex Calling, download our free infographic.